 WAC 220-340-430 requires all gear fished in the Washington coastal Dungeness crab fishery to use line that is marked sufficiently to identify it to the fishery.
-The coastal Dungeness crab fishery designated operator is required to use line marking to identify it as gear used exclusively to the Washington coastal Dungeness crab fishery as described in this section.
+Coastal Dungeness crab fishery vessel operators are required to use line marking to identify gear used exclusively to the fishery as described in this section.